Pelagicore/software-factory-blueprint/docs/articles/baseplatform/variant-concept-in-yocto.rst

 * ``local.conf.sample`` is also specific to the current variant in the same way as ``bblayers.conf.sample``, but should contain the ``local.conf`` needed for the current variant.

+If many variants are using the same directives, it is recommended to have a ``common`` directory with these directives in.
+The files that contain those common directives can then be included by the more specific variants that add the specific settings.

+.. note:: BitBake searches paths that are listed in the ``BBPATH`` variable, so
+          before including any files in ``bblayers.conf`` or ``local.conf``, one has to make sure that those files can be found by setting ``BBPATH`` to include the layer in which they are located.

 Recommended usage of variants
 -----------------------------